Here’s What To Eat Before A Run For Optimal Results

 All pre-run snacks and meals should be high in simple carbohydrates as your body can break down and use this source of energy efficiently.

-Also, ensure these snacks are low in fiber, protein, and fat to lower your risk of facing gastrointestinal problems during your run.
-Protein and fats spend more time in your system, so sticking to carbs, more specifically simple carbs, is the way to go!
+Also, ensure these snacks are low in fiber, protein, and fat to lower your risk of gastrointestinal problems during your run such as bloating.
+Protein and fat spend more time in your system, so stick to carbs, more specifically, simple carbs.

 Be careful with complex carbohydrates as they are high in fiber and not ideal for processing when going out for a run.
 We wouldn’t want to need to take an unwanted pit stop!